-0850.03.04 Determination/Maintenance Of Provider Status
+0850.03.03 Determination/Maintenance Of Provider Status

-The Office of Child Care shall review a child care provider's application, complete the screening process, where appropriate, and make a determination of the CPD's provider status in no more than thirty (30) days from the date the appropriate signed application form and any required documentation are datestamped as received by DHS.
+The Office of Child Care shall review a child care provider's application, complete the screening process, where appropriate, and make a determination of the CPDs provider status in no more than thirty (30) days from the date the appropriate signed application form and any required documentation are date-stamped as received by DHS.

-- 1) CCAP Approved Status Granted.
-Upon determining that a child care provider has met the general and category specific requirements, signed the CCAP Approved Provider Agreement (APA), and completed the CCAP Approved Provider Rate Report (APRR), DHS shall provide notification in writing of their approved status to the provider.
-Upon completing the Approved Provider Introductory Training, the provider gains access to the CCAP automated enrollment system. - 2) Application Denied.
-Applicants who do not meet the general and category specific requirements shall be denied CCAP approved status.
-The Department shall send written notice to the child care provider indicating the reasons for denial and providing information on how to request a hearing and appeal the decision.

-Any provider who has been denied on two occasions must wait a period of twelve (12) months before re-applying to be a CCAP approved child care provider.

-3) Application Pending.
-DHS shall not make payment for allowable child care services rendered during the period while the application for approved status is pending.

-However, if approved status is granted, the provider will be reimbursed for such services at the DHS Authorized Payment Rate, in accordance with section 0850.04.02, but only after an Approved Provider Agreement has been signed and the Approved Provider Introductory Training has been completed.

-4) Approved Status Discontinued.
-The Department shall reserve the right to remove a child care provider from the CPD and discontinue approved status in CCAP upon obtaining evidence that the provider has met any of the criteria outlined in these rules.
-Notice of Discontinuation of CCAP approved status shall be sent to the provider and include the reasons for the discontinuation and information on how to appeal DHS's decision.

-DHS shall also notify the families of any eligible children affected by discontinuation of the provider's approved status.
+- A. CCAP Approved Status Granted.
+Upon determining that a child care provider has met the general and category specific requirements, signed the CCAP Approved Provider Agreement (APA), and completed the CCAP Approved Provider Rate Report (APRR), DHS shall provide notification in writing of approved status to the provider.
+Upon completing the Approved Provider Introductory Training, the provider gains access to the CCAP automated enrollment system. - B. Application Denied.
+Applicants who do not meet the general and category specific requirements shall be denied CCAP approved status. - 1.
+The Department shall send written notice to the child care provider indicating the reasons for denial and providing information on how to request a hearing and appeal the decision. - 2.
+Any provider who has been denied on two occasions must wait a period of twelve (12) months before re-applying to be a CCAP approved child care provider. - C. Application Pending. - 1.
+DHS shall not make payment for allowable child care services rendered during the period while the application for approved status is pending. - 2.
+However, if approved status is granted, the provider will be reimbursed for such services at the DHS Authorized Payment Rate, in accordance with Section 0850.04.02, but only after an Approved Provider Agreement has been signed and the Approved Provider Introductory Training has been completed. - D. Approved Status Discontinued.
+The Department shall reserve the right to remove a child care provider from the CPD and discontinue approved status in CCAP upon obtaining evidence that the provider has not met one or more of the criteria outlined in these rules. - 1.
+Notice of Discontinuation of CCAP approved status shall be sent to the provider and include the reasons for the discontinuation and information on how to appeal DHS decision. - 2.
+DHS shall also notify the families of any eligible children affected by discontinuation of the provider's approved status. - 3.
+License exempt providers shall be automatically discontinued at one (1) year during which no CCAP payments were made.

-The grounds for discontinuation of approved provider status and termination of the provider agreement are specified in Section F of this subrule.

-5) Renewal.
-All CCAP approved providers, are listed in the CPD.
+E. Renewal.

-Non-Certified Providers are listed in the CPD for two (2) years (as long as they continue to provide child care for a CCAP pending or eligible child) and Licensed/Certified Providers for a period of five (5) years.
-After this period of time, a provider must be re-approved and present appropriate documentation to the CPD to remain active.
+- 1. License exempt Providers are listed in the CPD for two (2) years (as long as they continue to provide child care for a CCAP pending or eligible child) and Licensed Providers for a period of five (5) years.
+After this period of time, a provider must be re-approved and present appropriate documentation to the CPD to remain active. - 2.
 Notice shall be sent to approved providers indicating the dates and requirements for renewal of CPD status at least thirty (30) days prior to the end date of their period of approval.

-0850.03.06 DHS-CCAP Approved Provider Agreement
+0850.03.04 DHS-CCAP Approved Provider Agreement

-All CPD approved child care providers shall sign an agreement with DHS that establishes the respective responsibilities and obligations of both the department and the provider and the grounds for discontinuation of approval as specified in this subsection.
+All CPD approved child care providers shall sign an agreement with DHS that establishes the respective responsibilities and obligations of both the department and the provider and the grounds for discontinuation of approval as specified in this Subsection.
 The signature on the agreement with DHS shall be notarized or witnessed by a member of the staff of the OCC.
 No payment shall be made for allowable child care expenses until the department receives an original copy of the DHS-CCAP Approved Provider Agreement, signed and dated by the child care provider.